JatinRanaV1/JatinRanaV1/README.md

 # Hi I'm Jatin :wave:
 CSE 3rd Year 💻 at [Thapar Institute of Engineering and Technology](https://thapar.edu)

-- 🔭 I’m currently working on Machine Learning, Deep Learning and Natural Languages Processing
+- 🔭 I’m currently working on Machine Learning, Deep Learning and Computer Vision
-- 🌱 I’m currently learning basics of Data Science
+- 🌱 I’m currently learning basics of Data Science and Sentiment Analysis
-- 👯 I’m looking to collaborate on data science and machine learning projects
+- 🤝 I’m looking to collaborate on Data Science and Machine Learning projects
+- 👯 I’m also interested in Animation using Blender tool

 ## Languages I write in :pencil2: